 This post lists hundreds of free things to do in NYC.

-We include nighttime activities, things to do with kids, museums and attractions.
+We include the best free things to do, free nighttime activities, free things to do with kids, and free museums, attractions, and activities.

 There are so many free and cheap things to do in NYC that it's totally possible to spend a few days in NYC and only pay for food and accommodation.

 This is one of the best facts about New York City!

 When looking into the cost of a trip to NYC, you can breathe easy knowing there is so much to do here for free!

 Below are the top 10 free activities and attractions not to be missed.

 This pastoral escape from the hustle and bustle of the city streets is everything you imagined it would be.

 With wide-open spaces, rides, zoos, sculptures, shade trees, ponds, and lakes, there are so many things to do.

 In this video, Katie takes you on a virtual walking tour through the southern half of Central Park.

 This bridge is loved by locals and visitors alike and offers great views of the city and the harbor.